 Traditionally the beginning of a new year is often a busy time for family solicitors receiving a spike in new divorce enquiries.
 Christmas can prove to be one stress too many for some couples, with online divorce applications even logged during the festive season.
 What the 24-hour online facility does not do is to consider the many thousands of children who are affected by their parent’s breakdown.

 With the Divorce, Dissolution and Separation bill proposed in the Queen’s Speech in December 2019, there is hope that in 2020 ‘no-fault’ divorce legislation will allow couples to file for divorce without needing to make damaging allegations about their spouse’s behaviour to justify the end of their marriage.
 These accusations can have long-term effects both on the couple and on their children.

 When a marriage breaks down, family mediation can be an invaluable tool to enable couples to not only think about how they can separate and divorce as amicably as possible, but also how best to consider the needs of their children.

-Mediation can help parents not only to consider what they are going to tell the children about their separation but how best they can consider their children’s needs to ensure that their children remain feeling loved and able to have a positive relationship with both their parents.
+Mediation can help parents consider what they are going to tell the children about their separation and how best they can consider their children’s needs to ensure that they remain feeling loved and able to have a positive relationship with both their parents.
 Some mediators are also able to meet children to enable them to talk about their thoughts and feelings in a confidential environment.

-Family Mediation Week takes place from January 21-25 2019, and Stone King is offering free half hour information sessions about mediation throughout the week.
+Family Mediation Week takes place from 20 to 24 January 2020, and Stone King is offering free half hour information sessions about mediation throughout the week.
 These sessions must be pre-booked.